MineSkin/docs/docs/wiki/faq.md

 ## Credits / Subscriptions

-### What is a speed credit?
+### What is a credit?

 1 credit corresponds to 1 newly generated skin.
-Speed credits allow you to generate skins faster.
+Credits give your requests priority, meaning your request will be processed faster.
+If you run out of credits, you can still generate skins, but at a slower rate.

 ### What else are credits used for?